yegor256/blog/_drafts/printers.md

 place: Palo Alto, CA
 tags: java oop
 description:
-  Since getters is an anti-pattern, how we're supposed to convert an object to, say, JSON or plain text?
+  Since getters are an anti-pattern, how are we supposed to convert an object to, say, JSON or plain text?
 keywords:
   - getters and setters